 You may be entitled to seek compensation for medical bills, loss of income, pain, and suffering, and more.
 Contact our Fort Pierce, FL law offices to discuss the legal options that might be available to you following your truck accident.
 The next steps are very important.
 Let Shiner Law Group help you with your truck accident case today.

 Were You Injured In A Truck Accident In Fort Pierce?

 You may need the assistance of a Fort Pierce truck accident lawyer if you or a loved one became injured in an accident with a semi-truck, tractor-trailer, or similar oversized vehicle.

 Accidents involving tractor-trailers in Florida are more complicated than typical car accidents, as tractor-trailers, which can weigh up to 40 tons, do considerably more damage to other passenger cars and their occupants.
-The statute of limitations to pursue a trucking accident lawsuit is four years for most personal injury claims in Florida, which makes securing legal counsel vital to any case.
+The statute of limitations to pursue a trucking accident lawsuit is two years for most personal injury claims in Florida, which makes securing legal counsel vital to any case.

 If you or your loved one have been involved in a truck accident arising from negligence or unethical business practices, seek immediate medical attention before contacting an experienced Fort Pierce truck accident attorney, as you may be entitled to financial compensation.

 Choosing A Truck Accident Attorney in Fort Pierce

 In the event of a truck accident, trucking companies will immediately dispatch an Accident Response Team to gather evidence and build a compelling case to refute personal injury claims and minimize financial liability.
 Similarly, having the benefit of a Shiner Law Group attorney by your side means that evidence will be collected soon, preserved, and examined to ensure that you receive the maximum financial package for your injuries.